 Jessie Hawkins’ Top 5 Essential Oils with Antibacterial Properties

-The talk by Jessie Hawkins is sooooo good, I wish you could just listen to the whole thing (well, you could if you buy the summit), but at least you get the gist of this super important info.
+The talk by Jessie Hawkins is sooooo good, I wish you could just listen to the whole thing, but at least you get the gist of this super important info.
 I thought this list was very helpful:

 - Lavender essential oil (quite safe for little ones and pets too!)

 - Clove (potent, save for big infections or when really needed, great for sanitizing spray and food safety, caution with young children)